dotnet/docs-maui/docs/android/emulator/device-manager.md

 - **Repair** &ndash; TODO

 - **Factory Reset** &ndash; Resets the selected device to its default settings, erasing any user changes made to the internal state of the device while it was running.
-This action also erases the current [Quick Boot](debug-on-emulator.md#quick-boot) snapshot if it exists.
+This action also erases the current [Fast Boot](debug-on-emulator.md#fast-boot) snapshot if it exists.
 This change doesn't alter modifications that you make to the virtual device during creation and editing.
 A dialog box will appear with the reminder that this reset cannot be undone &ndash; press **Factory Reset** to confirm the reset.

 - **Delete** &ndash; Permanently deletes the selected virtual device.
 A dialog box will appear with the reminder that deleting a device cannot be undone.
 Press **Delete** if you are certain that you want to delete the device.